wubmeister/columns/README.md

 Check out the `examples.html` for the most common uses.

-Columns need a columns container, with class `cols`.
+Columns need a container, with class `cols`.
 The columns should be direct descendants of that container and have the class `col`.

 ```html
 <div class="cols">